 When you think of a building structure and it being alight, what do you think of?
 A tall commercial building with flames leaping out the windows?
 A smaller house fire?
 Or maybe a residential apartment building?
 If you did you are not alone.
 However, how many of you thought about industrial complexes – Factories, oil pipelines and petrochemical plants?
 The human mind works such that we think about things we see ourselves or on TV and the truth is we see more of the former types of fire than the latter.

-The difference in the two types of fire couldn’t be more pronounced, and how they are treated (both in terms of preventative measures and to extinguish the flames) is as a result, very different.
+However, from a technical perspective, the difference in the two types of fire couldn’t be more pronounced, and how they are treated (both in terms of preventative measures and to extinguish the flames) is as a result, very different.

 Classes of Fire